 As workplaces modernized and digitize, it became apparent paper logbooks are nearly useless when trying to access guest information for a post-visit follow-up.
 They require data entry, were affected by spilled drinks and poor handwriting, had dodgy security credentials, and simply got lost.

 The solution was digital visitor management.
 This article examines how a visitor management system eliminates security concerns, manual entry, and text legibility while assuring zippy information access for post-visits and enables the signing of legal documents.

 Traditionally, a visitor logbook was a series of handwritten sheets of paper.
-Visitors would enter their name, who they were visiting, the day and time and then add their signature.
-In today's modern office, the visitor registration and the sign in sheet has gone digital.
-Smart offices have turned to an eReceptionist to track who comes into your office or co-working space, when they come, who they are there to see, and why they are there.
+Visitors would enter their name, who they were visiting, the day and time, and then add their signature.
+In today's modern office, the visitor registration process and the sign-in sheet have gone digital.
+Smart offices have turned to visitor virtual receptionist sign-in apps to track who comes into your office or co-working space, when they come, who they are there to see, and why they are there.